MA Concept Art and Experience Design

 Why choose this course

-• Industry briefs - work on industry-standard briefs and experience real-life scenarios, just like in a professional studio
+• Work on industry-standard briefs and experience real-life scenarios, just like in a professional studio

 Course modules